The Not So Lazy “Lazy Game Reviews”

 Not Always Lazy

 This channel is a one man show by Clint Basinger, a PC gamer out of North Carolina.
 Basinger runs several different series on his channel, including the eponymous “Lazy Game Reviews”.
 Despite the name, these are well-researched, high-quality reviews of video games dating from the 1970s to the present.
-Basinger focuses mostly on MS-DOS games, but he also plays more modern series as well, especially The Sims.
+Basinger focuses mostly on MS-DOS games, but he also plays more modern series as well, especially SimCity and The Sims.
 In his “LGR Plays” series, Basinger occasionally makes longer videos of himself playing games like The Sims.
 Usually he plays with Duke Nukem as one of the characters.
 His Duke Nukem voice is spot-on, so much so that he did the Duke Nukem voice in an indie racing game.

 Not Always Games